December 17, 2024

 This festival is organized by Imaginate, an organization we have worked closely with for several years.
 For the past 7 years, we have been partners in the EU projects PUSH and PUSH+ where performing artists from several different European countries have met and collaborated on various topics in the performing arts.
 We organized the last part of this project, the artist lab "Different bodies" in 2022.

 The Edinburgh International Children's Festival is one of Europe's leading performing arts festivals for young audiences and has been running for over 30 years.
-Scenekunstbruket tries to visit it every year, and they do the same with Showbox.
-Several Norwegian performances they've seen at Showbox have been brought to Edinburgh, including Katja Brita Lindeberg's "Om bara Rosa kunne trylle" and NIE's "We come from far, far away".
+Scenekunstbruket tries to visit every year, as they do with Showbox.
+Several Norwegian shows they've seen at Showbox have been brought to Edinburgh, including Katja Brita Lindeberg's "Om bare Rosa kunne trylle" and NIE's "We come from far, far away".

 Imaginate works quite similarly to Scenekunstbruket, and in Edinburgh they have a "mini version" of the Cultural Rucksack.